 But what are we to make of the curious aside, “That was quite comical”?

 Friedländer’s first chapter, “The Son,” reviews Kafka’s relationship with his father and hints at a Freudian interpretation.
-A letter written by the 36-year-old Kafka has usually been taken as proof that Kafka and his father had a toxic relationship, beginning: “You asked me recently why I maintain that I am afraid of you.”
+A draft letter written by the 36-year-old Kafka has usually been taken as Exhibit A for his toxic relationship with his father.
+It begins: “You asked me recently why I maintain that I am afraid of you.”
 But Friedländer dismisses the standard interpretation: “One does not perceive any grievous offense from Hermann’s [Kafka’s father] side, beyond the minor irritations unavoidably part of the relations between parents and children.”
 Indeed Friedländer views the Kafkas as basically a happy, if somewhat oppositional, family with a typical “generational confrontation.”
 The father fits the mold of the “self-made Jew” who climbed society’s strata from their traditional upbringing only to be criticized by their relatively privileged sons for their materialism.
 According to Friedländer, “Franz, knowingly or not, stroked partly fictitious grievances, wallowed in the ensuing family dramas not only because it fed his notorious masochism but also—and mainly—because symbolically at least it established his difference from surrounding society.”

 The discussion of Judaism is better.
 “You ask me if I am a Jew,” he wrote to Jesenská.
 Of course he didn’t answer, but meandered through anecdotes about Jewish intellectuals.
 Kafka’s classmates and circle of friends in adulthood were mostly Jewish.
 Obsessed with questions of Jewish identity, they often gave contradictory answers.
 Friedländer follows Kafka’s multifaceted engagement with Jewish themes—law and practice, Talmud and mysticism, Hebrew and Yiddish, Zionism, culture, assimilation, anti-Semitism.
 Kafka was usually critical, well-informed, and rarely obsessed.
 His Zionism resembles his unconventional sexuality—detailed, realistic fantasies but zero action.
 One quote speaks volumes about Kafka’s Jewish sensibility: “What have I in common with Jews?
 I have hardly anything in common with myself.”